Wilson's Raid: The raid

 Wilson was delayed in crossing the rain-swollen Tennessee River, but he got underway on March 22, 1865, departing from Gravelly Springs in Lauderdale County, Alabama.
 He sent his forces in three separate columns to mask his intentions and confuse the enemy; Forrest learned very late in the raid that Selma was the primary target.
-Minor skirmishes occurred at Houston (March 25) and Black Warrior River (March 26), and Wilson's columns rejoined at Jasper on March 27.

-View of the Quad at the University of Alabama in 1859.
-The Rotunda can be seen at the center, with the halls in the background.
-All of these buildings were destroyed during Wilson's Raid on April 4, 1865.

-On March 28, at Elyton, in present-day Birmingham, another skirmish occurred, and the U.S. Army soldiers destroyed the Oxmoor and Irondale iron furnaces.
+Minor skirmishes occurred at Houston on March 25 and Black Warrior River on March 26, and Wilson's columns rejoined him at Jasper, Alabama, on March 27.
+On March 28, 1865, at Elyton, in present-day Birmingham, another skirmish occurred, and the U.S. Army soldiers destroyed the Oxmoor and Irondale iron furnaces.
 A detachment of General Emory Upton's division destroyed the C.B.
-Churchill and Company foundry in Columbiana and the Shelby Iron Works in Shelby on March 31, 1865.
+Churchill and Company foundry in Columbiana and the Shelby Iron Works in Shelby on March 31.

-Tuscaloosa

 Wilson also detached a 1,500-man brigade under Brig.
 Gen. John T. Croxton and sent them south and west to burn the Roupes Valley Ironworks at Tannehill and Bibb Naval Furnace at Brierfield on March 31.
 They then burned the University of Alabama in Tuscaloosa, which was a prominent military school, on April 4.
 This movement diverted Chalmer's division away from Forrest's main force.
 Croxton continued his raid across Alabama, destroying several iron works and fighting Confederate General Benjamin J. Hill's brigade at Munford.
-He finally rejoined Wilson at Macon, Ga., on May 1, 1865.
+He finally rejoined Wilson at Macon, Georgia, on May 1, 1865.